toxyic-yeng/RAVEN-BOT/README.md

 ## DISCLAIMER
 - Modifying the bot structure is at your own risk.
 We won't offer technical support in case of errors resulting.

-- Do not delete the credits given, you can add yourself too.
+- Do not delete the credits given, you can add yourself instead.

 ## FEATURES
 This is a highly customisable simple whatsapp bot with group management features and few media commands and chatgpt courtesy of Openai.